OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_681.rst

 - Added the VM Group templates tab to Fireedge Sunstone.
 See :ref:`the VM affinity guide <vmgroups>` for more information.
   - The new configuration files can be downloaded from `here <https://bit.ly/one-68-maintenance-config>`__
 - Implemented :ref:`Backup Jobs <vm_backup_jobs>` tab in FireEdge Sunstone.
+- Added the Groups tab to Fireedge Sunstone.
+See :ref:`the Groups guide <manage_groups>` for more information.
+  - The new configuration files can be downloaded from `here <https://bit.ly/groups-tab>`__

 The following issues has been solved in 6.8.1: